Jōyō kanji: History

 Note: Characters in bold are used in the names of prefectures.
 Jōyō kanji followed by a character in brackets are not included in JIS X 0208; the character in brackets is the unofficial print variant JIS X 0208 does have.
 JIS X 0208 also lacks 𠮟, but does include the official variant 叱.
 The jōyō kanji 茨, 韓, 牙, and 栃 also have official variants.

-The Ministry of Education, Culture, Sports, Science and Technology instructed teachers to start teaching the new characters in fiscal 2012, so that junior high school students would be able to read them and high school students would be able to write them.
-High schools and universities started using the characters in their entrance exams in the 2015 academic year.
+The Ministry of Education, Culture, Sports, Science and Technology instructed teachers to start teaching the new characters in fiscal 2012, and high schools and universities started using the characters in their entrance exams in the 2015 academic year.